Jalaxan/expense-tracker/README.md

 ## Dependencies

-- SQLite JDBC driver: The app uses the SQLite JDBC driver library to connect to an SQLite database for data storage.
+- SQLite JDBC driver (https://github.com/xerial/sqlite-jdbc): The app uses the SQLite JDBC driver library to connect to an SQLite database for data storage.